 He even submitted to a DNA test to prove his innocence.
 He was so confident that the DNA test would prove his innocence because he knew he never touched her, he didn’t agree to take a deal offered to him before the trial where he would only have to serve 9 months.
 In his mind, he knew he didn’t rape her, he never even touched her so how could he possibly be convicted of raping her?
 He also didn’t know that he was facing life in prison.

-While he was in prison he earned a paralegal certificate and even sued the city of Pullman, Washington at least once possibly two or three times.
-He fought to prove one thing, while he admits to being drunk and going to the sorority house to rob them, he did not rape the girl.
+While Jack Venice was in prison he earned a paralegal certificate and even sued the city of Pullman, Washington at least once possibly two or three times.
+He fought to prove one thing, he did not rape the girl.
 He never even touched her.

 That wasn’t really ever in question.
-He just had a really shitty lawyer.
+He just had a really shitty lawyer, Chris A. Bugbee.

-And even worse, the only way you can have a chance to get out of prison was to admit your guilt and say you are sorry for the crime you never committed, so you could qualify for parole.
+And even worse, the only way you can have a chance to get out of prison was to admit your guilt and say you are sorry for the crime you never committed, so you could qualify for parole – the only way he was ever going to see the light of day.

 He also was so caught up in fighting the system on paperwork violations, he never really clearly got his point across – he never touched the victim.
 All the interviews with him were just non-sensical rants about how the government messed up this or that in his case.